-OFF TRACK is a new public art destination situated between New Lynn and Avondale along the new NL2A pathway.
-Just as the name intends, OFF TRACK is underpinned by a kaupapa of serious play, off the beaten path.
+OFF TRACK is a public art destination between New Lynn and Avondale along the NL2A pathway, a key link in the future Te Whau Pathway.
+True to its name, OFF TRACK embraces a kaupapa of serious play—inviting artists and communities to explore ideas beyond the ordinary.

 OFFTRACK (ON TRACK) WITH REBECCA RONALD